Azure/open-service-broker-azure/docs/quickstart-minikube.md

       --set azure.clientSecret=$env:AZURE_CLIENT_SECRET
     ```

-1. Check on the status of everything that we have installed by running the
+1. Check on the status of Open Service Broker for Azure by running the
     following command and checking that every pod is in the `Running` state.
     You may need to wait a few minutes, rerunning the command until all of the
     resources are ready.
     ```console
-    $ kubectl get pods --namespace catalog
-    NAME                                                     READY     STATUS    RESTARTS   AGE
-    po/catalog-catalog-apiserver-5999465555-9hgwm            2/2       Running   4          9d
-    po/catalog-catalog-controller-manager-554c758786-f8qvc   1/1       Running   11         9d

     $ kubectl get pods --namespace osba
     NAME                                           READY     STATUS    RESTARTS   AGE
     po/osba-azure-service-broker-8495bff484-7ggj6   1/1       Running   0          9d